 Port de la Selva

-A fishing village in which there is a great landscape richness that combines the blue of the Mediterranean Sea, the greenery of the vineyards and rising to sea level, mountains sculpted by the passage of time with peaks of outstanding heights like San Salvador
+Port de la Selva is a fishing village in Spain in which there is a great landscape richness that combines the blue of the Mediterranean Sea, the greenery of the vineyards and rising to sea level, mountains sculpted by the passage of time with peaks of outstanding heights like San Salvador.

 Girona is well-known for the beauty of its historical buildings, such as the imposing Cathedral and the Sant Feliu church; and the authenticity of its streets, like the ones located in the old town or the boulevard, which have perfectly preserved its medieval traits.
 But it is also a fashionable city thanks to its culture and gastronomic offers, a good example would be the world's best restaurant: El Celler de Can Roca.